-Those who would like to study for a Functional Skills qualification should contact one of our partner colleges: The Bedford College Group, Middlesbrough College or West Herts College to find a centre near them and complete an initial assessment which will indicate what level of skills they have.
-To start a Functional Skills qualification they must achieve Level 1 or above in the initial assessment and have a good standard of spoken English.
-The OpenLearn online Everyday maths and English courses will help people achieve this level.
+Those who would like to study for a Functional Skills qualification should visit www.tresham.ac.uk to find a centre near them and complete an initial assessment that will indicate what level of skills they have.
+To start a Functional Skills qualification a learner must achieve Level 1 or above in the initial assessment and have a good standard of spoken English.
+The OpenLearn online Everyday maths and English courses will help people to achieve this level.